PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 ### The basic idea

 From now, we have two ways of explaining things:
- - With linear algebra, with spectral decomposition, singular values and covariance matrix.
+ - With linear algebra, spectral decomposition, singular values and covariance matrix.
  - With some pictures.

 If you want to explore the mathematical side of this (and you should, as it is not so difficult and PCA is fundamental in statistics), you will find plenty of good resource online.
 I like [this one](http://www.cs.otago.ac.nz/cosc453/student_tutorials/principal_components.pdf) that is complete and introduce all the algebra tools needed.